hd719/devops/Docker-101.md

   4. Scroll down to `Network and Sec`
   5. Choose the appropriate sec. group
   6. Click on `Continue`
-  7. Schedule Maintenance (apply immediatly)
+  7. Schedule Maintenance (apply immediately)
   8. Status should say `Updating`

 - EBS